intercom-archive/pulse/README.md

 Pulse
 =====

-A dashboard that uses Graphite and Fastly to render graphs displaying the health of your application
+A dashboard that uses Graphite and Fastly's Epoch to render graphs displaying the health of your application